ZION NATIONAL PARK HISTORY

 The Union Pacific Railroad soon created a subsidiary business to make transportation improvements in the area and to take advantage of the tourist opportunity.
 Some of these enhancements included laying railroad track to Cedar City, Utah and the construction of a railway station.
 Union Pacific then embarked on an extensive advertising campaign in popular magazines.
 They also created a bus-touring service which transported park visitors from Cedar City to Zion National Park and other stops along the Grand Circle tour.

-Now Zion National Park is visited by more than 2.5 million visitors each year.
+Now Zion National Park is visited by approximately four million visitors each year.
 Visitors either drive their own vehicles from their homes or they fly into gateway cities such as Salt Lake City, Denver, Phoenix, Las Vegas, Los Angeles and San Francisco where they rent transportation to drive to Zion National Park.